 called heterostyly, the heights of stigmas relative to the stamens vary from flower to flower.
 In enantiostyly,

 or enantiosmorphy, there are “left-handed” flowers in which the styles

 curve to the left and “right-handed” flowers with styles that curve to

 the right.
 In both cases, at least one stamen usually curves towards the

 In both types of hercogamy, pollen will tend to be deposited on one side of a visiting insect’s body.
 For example, pollen from a left-handed flower will likely stick to an insect’s right side.
 This will favor pollination of a right-handed flower.
 Consequently, it will promote cross-pollination between plants that differ in style curvature.

 Movement hercogamy, another type of hercogamy, is the movement of floral parts due to some trigger mechanisms.
 In the Mimulus of family Phyrmaceae, the stigmas rapidly close when touched by a visiting animal pollinator.
-The closure of the stigmas prevents subsequent intrafloral self-pollination (Simpson 2010). (click here to read Plant Movements)
+The closure of the stigmas prevents subsequent intrafloral self-pollination (Simpson 2010). (click here to read Plant Movements on separate window)